Garmin Enduro 3 vs COROS VERTIX 2S

 Frequently Asked Questions

-Garmin Enduro 3 excels if you value unrivaled battery life: up to 90 days in smartwatch mode with solar.
-COROS VERTIX 2S is better if you prioritize class-leading battery life (118 hours standard gps, 40 days daily use).
-Pick based on your budget and daily use.
+Garmin Enduro 3 is the better choice if you prioritize unrivaled battery life: up to 90 days in smartwatch mode with solar.
+COROS VERTIX 2S wins if you value class-leading battery life (118 hours standard gps, 40 days daily use).
+Both are rated highly (5★ vs 4★), so consider your specific needs and budget.

 Affiliate disclosure